opam22/ports/readme.md

 Ports service will process port data that received from Importer service and will store it in database (in-memory)

 ## How to run
-Create your own config, copy env/config.sample to env/config
+Create your own config, copy `env/config.sample` to `env/config`

 Run without docker:
-Start the server with `make run-ports`
+1. Start the server first with `make run-ports`
-Then run the importer `make run-importer`
+2. Then run the importer `make run-importer`

 Run with docker:
 `make docker-run`